awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 + `secretsmanager`: AWS Secrets Manager secret\.

 **reference\-key**
 The reference key\.
-Depending on the type of dynamic reference, the reference key may be comprised of mutliple segments\.
+Depending on the type of dynamic reference, the reference key may be comprised of multiple segments\.
 Required\.

 ## SSM Parameters<a name="dynamic-references-ssm"></a>